The rights of landlords to repossess their properties is being backed by The Residential Landlords Association.

 The RLA is now campaigning for the rights of landlords, arguing that the case, in effect, breaches a landlord’s human rights as it effectively deprives them of their possession, in contravention of European Commission rules.

 David Smith, Policy Director for the RLA, said: “Protecting the rights of landlords to repossess properties in legitimate circumstances is key to providing the confidence the sector needs to offer longer tenancies.

 “The landlord in this case was not seeking to shirk their responsibilities and provided the certificates that were needed.
 We will fight to ensure that if nothing else, logic prevails.”

-Natasha Kelt, a Solicitor at Palmers, who specialises in landlord and tenant legal matters, said: “Landlords can be the targets of brazen behaviour, with tenants using legal loopholes to avoid eviction.
+Erin Duffy, a Associate Solicitor at Palmers, who specialises in landlord and tenant legal matters, said: “Landlords can be the targets of brazen behaviour, with tenants using legal loopholes to avoid eviction.

 “This means it is crucial that landlords are aware of the duties and responsibilities so that they are not caught out.
 Ensuring that the necessary documentation is provided to tenants in a timely manner will minimise the risk of costly disputes further down the line.

 “Here at Palmers Solicitors, our team is highly experienced in advising landlords on the steps they need to take to ensure that all matters relating to a tenancy agreement are compliant.”